Bussard30/jserver_v2/README.md

 Server java application that is designed for handling large-scale custom-protocol tcp data traffic.
 Makes most sense to use with CPUs with more threads (>16 Threads, scales more or less linearly).
 Might have trouble using less than ~8 Threads efficiently.
 Currently work in progress.
+Mostly created so I learn more about networking, threading and other things.

 Features: